Richard Nixon the Used Car Salesman

-- In Warren Ellis' newuniversal counterparts of various characters from main Marvel Universe live mostly mundane lives - Mary Jane Watson is a movie producer and drug addict, John Jameson is black and joined a military and supervilain Jim Braddock is an archeologist.
+- In Warren Ellis' '"The New Universe'', counterparts of various characters from main Marvel Universe live mostly mundane lives - Mary Jane Watson is a movie producer and drug addict, John Jameson is black and joined the military, and supervillain Jim Braddock is an archaeologist.
 Tony Stark is a complete moron who gets gifted with supernatural talent to make all kinds of technology from literally a box of scraps, but gets himself killed before having a chance to become a superhero ... and Thunderbolt Ross is still general of U.S.Army, but is bald.

 - Marvel's series Powerless is all about this trope - it's set in a world where none of Marvel's protagonists or antagonists have superpowers.
 Peter Parker is a normal teenager, Tony Stark and Norman Osborn compete for a government's contract for their Powered Armor projects (codenamed Iron Man and The Juggernaut respectively), Matt Murdock is just a blind lawyer, Eric Magnus and Charles Xavier are senators, Stephen Strange is a stage magician and Bruce Banner is in an insane asylum.
 The only one who has any sort of extraordinary life is Logan, caught in political intrigue, and the protagonist of the story, who has visions of everybody's counterparts from the mainstream Marvel Universe because he is The Watcher's counterpart in that universe.